-Use this flag to indicate the location of the upgrade Grid home, where dest\Gridhome is the path to the Grid home.
+Use this flag to indicate the location of the upgrade Grid home, where dest Gridhome is the path to the Grid home.

--dest\version dest\release
+-dest version dest version

-Use the -dest\version flag to indicate the release number of the upgrade, including any patchset, and then enter the release number.
+Use the dest_version flag to indicate the release number of the upgrade, including any patchset.
 The release number must include the five digits designating the release to the level of the platform-specific patch.
 For example: 11.2.0.2.0.